avalonmediasystem/avalon/README.md

 Rails debugging with Pry can be accessed by attaching to the docker container: ```docker attach container_name```.
 Now, when you reach a binding.pry breakpoint in rails, you can step through the breakpoint in that newly attached session.

-# Javascript style checking (eslint)
+# Javascript style checking and code formatting
+### ESLint - Style checking
 In order to run eslint on javascript files to check prior to creating a pull request do the following:
 1. Install eslint globally, locally on dev machine: `npm install -g eslint`
-1. Run `eslint app/assets/javascripts/ --ext .js,.es6`
+2. Run `eslint app/assets/javascripts/ --ext .js,.es6`

+### Prettier - Code formatting
+To maintain a consistent style of .js/.es6 code, the Prettier package should be used to clean up code before submitting a pull request.
+1. Install Prettier globally, locally on dev machine: (https://prettier.io/) `yarn global add prettier` or `npm install --global prettier`
+2. (optional) To be safe, you may want to commit your code before running through Prettier.
+3. Run the `prettier` CLI command from the application root directory, for example: `prettier --write "app/assets/javascripts/media_player_wrapper/*.es6"`
+3. Commit your re-formatted, beautiful code.

 # Browser Testing
 Testing support for Avalon Media System is provided by [BrowserStack](https://www.browserstack.com).